EmanueleMirante/Portfolio/Monthly_Home_Sales.md

 detail that the months with positive effect on the sales(above the red line) are those between 5 and 10, meanwhile the winter months have negative effects on the sales(1 to 4 and 11 to 12

-* In the end the remainder component is calculates divide the series for T and S.
+* In the end the remainder component is calculates dividing the series by T*S.

 <p float="left">